Creating a home-brew IR receiver / transmitter with an FTDI chip

 install

-and apt-get install libftdi-dev
+libftdi0 and apt-get install libftdi-dev for

 developing purposes)